 Since most of the products are imported, the prices are exorbitantly high.
-But don’t forget to bring back home few souvenirs like Coco De Mer Jewellery, Fridge magnet, Coconut oil, soap, perfumes, and artifacts.
+But don’t forget to bring back home a few souvenirs like Coco De Mer Jewellery, Fridge magnets, Coconut oil, soap, perfumes, and artifacts.

 You can easily survive in Seychelles packing light, just pack a few bikinis and sarongs and you are done, as most of the time, you will be on the beach or in the water.
 But there are few essentials that you should pack that can make your life easy whilst your time in Seychelles.

 Check out our detailed post on packing for Seychelles.
 We have tried to cover almost everything.

 ( Read: Packing for Seychelles )

 – GETTING THERE –

 Air Seychelles has direct flights from all major cities like Mumbai, Bangalore, Kolkatta, and New Delhi to Seychelles.
 And if booked well in advance you can easily get a bargain.